Improved Robustness of Deep Reinforcement Learning for Control of Time-Varying Systems by Bounded Extremum Seeking: Conclusions

 \section{Conclusions}

 We presented a hybrid ES–DRL control framework that leverages the complementary strengths of deep reinforcement learning and bounded extremum seeking for stabilizing and optimizing nonlinear time-varying systems.
-Numerical studies and accelerator-inspired simulations demonstrated that while DRL policies can achieve rapid convergence in-distribution regimes, their performance degrades under unmodeled dynamics and distribution shifts.
+Numerical studies of general time-varying systems, particle accelerator beams, and robot arms demonstrated that while DRL policies can achieve rapid convergence in-distribution regimes, their performance degrades under unmodeled dynamics and distribution shifts.
 In contrast, bounded ES guarantees robustness to unknown and drifting control directions, though at the cost of slower convergence.
 By combining these approaches through a safety-aware supervisor and warm-starting ES from DRL actions, the proposed controller maintained high rewards under severe perturbations and outperformed either method alone.
-These results suggest a principled path toward deploying learning-based controllers in high-dimensional, safety-critical applications such as particle accelerators, where both adaptability and robustness are essential.
-Future work will extend this framework to hardware-in-the-loop studies at LANSCE and will include a theoretical study of the convergence properties of this approach for a wide range of nonlinear time-varying dynamic systems.
+These results suggest a principled path toward deploying learning-based controllers in high-dimensional, safety-critical applications such as particle accelerators and robotic arms, where adaptability and robustness are essential.